jeportie/42_student/README.md

 	length of the string actually created.
 In the example, it would return 9 (length of "Hello" + length of "World"), even though it only appended part of "World" due to size constraints.

+# PASSING A POINTER BY REFERENCE

+Example : ft_split
+In your ft_extract_word function, the use of **s instead of *s is related to how you want to modify the pointer s in the calling function (ft_split) from within ft_extract_word.
+This is a common technique in C for modifying a pointer through a function call, often referred to as "passing a pointer by reference".

+Let's break it down:

+Pointer to a Pointer (**s): When you pass &s to ft_extract_word from ft_split, you are passing a pointer to the pointer s.
+Inside ft_extract_word, s is then a pointer to a pointer to char, or char **.
+This allows you to modify where the original pointer s (in ft_split) is pointing.

+Dereferencing Once (*s): When you use *s inside ft_extract_word, you are accessing the value that s points to, which is the original char * pointer in ft_split.
+This is useful for reading or writing the data at the location pointed to by the original s.

+Dereferencing Twice (**s): When you use **s, you are accessing the value pointed to by the pointer that s points to.
+In this case, it's the actual characters in the string that s is iterating over.

+Example:

+ft_split has a pointer s that points to the current character in the string.
+You want ft_extract_word to move this pointer s as it processes the string.
+To achieve this, you pass the address of s (&s, which is char **) to ft_extract_word.
+Inside ft_extract_word, you use *s to access and work with the original string and **s to access individual characters.
+When you modify *s (like *s += strlen), you're changing where the original s in ft_split is pointing.
+This technique is essential when you need a function to modify the address that a pointer is pointing to, rather than just modifying the data at the address the pointer is currently pointing to.